erikzaadi/erikzaadi.com/content/posts/2019/Why-Git-will-save-your-CI-CD.md

 ---
-title: "A simple Git tip to improve your CI"
+title: "Life is short, make your CI blazing fast"
 date: 2019-09-29T11:12:38+03:00
 draft: false
 description: "The short and simple tale of how a commit SHA-1 can save you time and trouble"